 If you are having pain and difficulty on account of an ingrown toenail—and especially if you are diabetic—and need professional assistance, Dr. Bruce Scudday is here to help you.

-Recognizing an Ingrown Toenail
+Recognizing Ingrown Toenails

 An ingrown toenail condition is marked by the side or corner of a nail growing into the soft flesh that surrounds it.
 This can lead to such symptoms as pain, swelling, redness, and even a potential infection.
 Whereas this condition can technically happen to any of the toes, it is most likely to be experienced by the big toe.